warpstreamlabs/bento/website/docs/guides/streams_mode/streams_api.md

 ### POST `/streams/{id}`

 Create a new stream identified by `id` by posting a body containing the stream configuration in either JSON or YAML format.
-The configuration should be a standard Benthos configuration containing the sections `input`, `buffer`, `pipeline` and `output`.
+The configuration should be a standard Bento configuration containing the sections `input`, `buffer`, `pipeline` and `output`.

 #### Request Body Example